 15. Torment.
 Spider-Man #1-5 (1990).

-I’m going to be honest here and say that while I don’t think Torment is anywhere near to the next fourteen comics in terms of storytelling, it’s still a very fascinating look to Todd McFarlane’s growth as not only an artist, but also as an artist and power figure in the comic book industry.
+I’m going to be honest here and say that I don’t think Torment is anywhere near to the next fourteen comics in our list of the best Spider-Man comics to read in terms of storytelling, Still, it’s a very fascinating look to Todd McFarlane’s growth as not only an artist, but also as an artist and power figure in the comic book industry.

 So when he decided that he wanted to tell his own stories with the character, Marvel obliged and gave him his own Spider-Man title, which sold more than two million copies and became, at the time, the highest selling comic book of all time.